 This web site contains links to other sites.
 Please be aware that we are not responsible for the content or privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of any other site that collects personally identifiable information.

-AILA will disclose your personal information, without notice, only if required to do so by law or in the good-faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on AILA; (b) protect and defend the rights or property of AILA; or (c) act under exigent circumstances to protect the personal safety of our website users or the public.
+AILA will disclose your personal information, without notice, only if required to do so by law or in the good-faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on AILA; (b) protect and defend the rights or property of AILA; or, (c) act under exigent circumstances to protect the personal safety of our website users or the public.
 Should AILA go out of business, no personal data will be considered an asset for sale.
 Unless legally obligated to retain the information, personal data records will be destroyed.

 Registration, attendance, and participation in AILA conferences, events, and services constitute an agreement by the registrant to the use and distribution of the registrant's image or voice in photographs, videos, webcasts, electronic reproductions and audio recordings of such events by AILA.
 Biographical information submitted by speakers will be published and may be shared to chapters and third-party vendors purchasing the conference materials.
 Conference and online course attendance lists are shared with all attendees and exhibitors and may be shared via a third-party app.
 Email addresses and other service-specific information may be required to access the conference app, webcast, and CLE processing services.
 Information may be collected and shared with hotels and vendors to assist in ADA preparations, audit of rooming lists and/or other special assistance planning.
 Attendance tracking systems may be used by AILA and/or its vendors to gather attendance and demographic data to facilitate future planning.

 Some of the recipients of your personal information may be located outside of your home country.
-In particular, users in the European Union should be aware that their data will be transferred to the United States and that the European Commission has not found United States law to adequately protect the rights of data subjects.
+In particular, but not exclusively, users in the European Union should be aware that their data will be transferred to the United States and that the European Commission has not found United States law to adequately protect the rights of data subjects.
 Users in the European Union have the right to lodge a complaint under the General Data Protection Regulation with their Member State's supervisory authority.

 You may opt out of any future mail or email contact from us or our third-party partners at any time.
 You can do so by changing your communication preferences at: http://www.aila.org/MyAila/Account/ContactSettings or by contacting us via email at email@example.com or via phone at 202-507-7600.
 Additionally, all promotional emails will contain information on how to unsubscribe or change your preferences.